Blanket Mill Bobbins #14029

 The larger modern yarn spools shown here are shipped in these days and the wool yarn will be re-wrapped around the quills for use in the old looms.
 It’s actually done on a machine at the blanket mill called a quiller.
 But long ago, the many shepherds nearby would send their raw sheared wool here to be made into yarn and then into blankets and other woolen items.
 With the exception of importing the yarn nowadays, the weaving process and the old machinery hasn’t changed much at all in close to two centuries.

-In the image called Lucky Welcome, you can see the heavy wooden door set into a fieldstone wall that’s the mill entrance.
+In the image called Lucky Welcome #14030, you can see the heavy wooden door set into a fieldstone wall that’s the mill entrance.
 Of course, the horseshoe above it gave the title and probably some needed luck through time…it’s amazing this old mill is still around!
-There is more information about the Waterside Woolen Mill here on Facebook.
+There is more information about the Waterside Woolen Mill on Facebook.

 Location: Waterside Woolen Mill, Waterside, Bedford County, Pennsylvania.
-Image and text © Andrew Dierks
+Picture and story © Andrew Dierks

 Up Next: Cow Palace #14892